beingsie/career-match-bot/ideation/pseudocode.md

+Create a quiz generated from an array or objects, it needs to have 5 questions and each question is multiple choice (4 answers).
+Each answer belongs to a role (product designer, ui/ux designer, software engineer), for each answer give a point to the role it's associated with.
+At the end of the quiz you'll get matched to the role picked the most answers to.

+---

 1. **Initialize the Questions and Answers:**
    - Prepare a list of questions.
 Each question should be accompanied by multiple answer options.
    - Each answer option should indicate which role it supports or contributes points to when selected.